 Once you’ve outlined exactly what you need from your space, you can keep those needs in mind as you review different facilities.

 Here are a few things to consider as you review each space…

-- Does the building have easy access for loading and unloading supplies and product?
+- Does the building have easy access for loading and unloading supplies and products?

-- Is there room to store product on site?
+- Is there room to store products on-site?

 - Is the rent or mortgage low enough to accommodate any needed renovation costs and remain within your budget?